pollen-robotics/reachy-2021-docs/content/advanced/software/ros2-level/index.md

 Even if [gRPC clients]({{< ref "/advanced/software/presentation#grpc-clients" >}}) are available to control Reachy without knowing how to use ROS, you may want to work at the ROS level to implement new things for Reachy or use the tools provided by ROS.
 In this page, we will describe how to use the specfic ROS2 packages for Reachy.

-Reachy runs natively on [ROS2 Foxy](https://docs.ros.org/en/foxy/index.html).
+Reachy runs natively on [ROS2 Humble](https://docs.ros.org/en/humble/index.html).
 ROS stands for Robotic Operating System, it offers a huge variety of compatible algorithms and hardware drivers.

 The embedded NUC computer comes with ROS2 and Reachy specific packages already installed and running.
 They provide full access to Reachy.
 You can:
-- get the */joint_state* and publish joint goals
+- get the */joint_states* and */dynamic_joint_states*
-- use *Rviz*
+- use *Rviz* to visualize your robot (either real or simulated)
 - subscribe to various sensor topic (camera, force sensor, etc)
+- publish position, torque, pid, etc commands using forward controller
 - access client for IK/FK

+{{< alert icon="💡" text="At this level, joints angles are handled in radians." >}}

-> NOTE: If you don't know how to use ROS but still want to do it on Reachy, you should check the [official ROS documentation](https://docs.ros.org/en/foxy/index.html), espcecially the [tutorials](https://docs.ros.org/en/foxy/Tutorials.html) showing examples and presenting the different key notions introduced by ROS.
+> NOTE: If you don't know how to use ROS but still want to do it on Reachy, you should check the [official ROS documentation](https://docs.ros.org/en/humble/index.html), espcecially the [tutorials](https://docs.ros.org/en/humble/Tutorials.html) showing examples and presenting the different key notions introduced by ROS.

 ## What is runnning by default